There are plenty of lists of training contract interview questions available online – some contain hundreds of potential questions you could be asked.

-Knowing these common questions likely to be asked at a training contract interview will help you prepare in the most effective way, and then impress the interviewers.
+Knowing common types of questions asked at a training contract interview will help you prepare in the most effective way and impress the interviewers.

-- Why do you want to pursue a career in law?
+- Why do you want to have a career in [commercial/private client/etc] law?

 - What do you know about the work this firm does and its clients?